devongarde/ssc/README.txt

 This is an alpha version of ssc.
 It may contain unexpected features.
-If you encounter such a delight, please help improve ssc by collecting the following information (where relevant):
+If you encounter one, please help improve ssc by collecting the following information (where relevant) and forwarding it to the
+developer:
 - version of ssc;
 - precise version of the operating system;
 - hardware architecture and system information;
 - detailed description of the problem;
 - detailed description of the steps to recreate it;
-- copy of output file/s and any relevant logs;
+- copy of output file/s and relevant logs;
 - copy of pages/website being analysed;
 - precise command used;
 - configuration file/s used, if any;
 - any ndx file or other pre-existing file used during the run;
-- any known workarounds or solutions;
+- any known workarounds, fixes or solutions;
 - optionally, a dance interpretation of the 'feature'.
 Email everything to mail@ssc.lu (if the collected files are more than small, please use a public fileserver and email the link).
 Do NOT send